Icinga/icinga2/doc/4-monitoring-remote-systems.md

       global = true
     }

+> **Note**
+>
+> If the remote node does not have this zone configured, it will ignore the configuration
+> update, if it accepts configuration.

 If you don't require any global configuration, skip this setting.

 #### <a id="zone-synchronisation-permissions"></a> Zone Configuration Permissions